-Running helped Illona Meyer, 27, reclaim her life when her mother Chamara Meyer passed away from Motor Neuron Disease (MND) in June 2017.
-Today Illona is on the verge of becoming a multiple marathon runner and is raising funds for victims of MND.
+Running helped Illona Meyer, 29, reclaim her life when her mother passed away suddenly from complications of a Neurodegenerative disease.
+Today Illona is a multiple marathon runner and, this #WomensMonth, she's raising funds for victims of Neurodegeneration.

 On one of Illona's last visits to her mum at Life Brenthurst Hospital in Parktown, Illona promised her she'd take up running to achieve a long-standing ambition of hers; to enter and complete a 10km race.
 When her mum suddenly contracted pneumonia and died, Illona, inspired by her mother's courage and good humour, transmuted the crippling power of her grief into an all-consuming passion for running.
 And, she became unstoppable.

 "Running saved me.
-I'd suffered from insomnia after my mum died, but in the first few weeks the sheer physicality of the training tired me out so much that I slept soundly almost every night.
-And I had to start eating properly again because I was hungry all the time.
 Training and racing gave me focus and a sense of control and accomplishment and it spilled over into other areas of my life," she explains.
-Soon after completing her first half marathon in December she submitted the dissertation for her Master's degree in English Literature, which has allowed her to progress to PhD proposal stage.
+Soon after completing her first half-marathon in December she submitted the dissertation for a Master's degree at Oxford.

 "No matter what happens in your life, you can just keep running."

-"I would encourage anyone and everyone who is able to, to take up running.
-It is therapeutic and fun, has enormous physical and mental benefits, and barring injury, no matter what happens in your life, you can just keep running," adds Illona.
+Illona adds, "I would encourage anyone and everyone who is able to, to take up running.
+It is therapeutic and fun, has enormous physical and mental benefits, and, barring injury, no matter what happens in your life, you can just keep running."

 Are you running enthusiast, or keen to become one?